 Join us to connect with skiers and snowboarders of all skill levels for trips to Tahoe and to snow destinations beyond especially those who are holders of multi-resort season pass like Epic, Ikon, Powder Alliance and the Mountain Collective Pass.

 Avoid the trap of old routines with shrinking circles of friends.
 Expand your FUN horizon by connecting with SnowPals and experience the snow season in a new exciting way.
-Network, connect and socialize with our active and friendly memberships.
-Come join our pre-snow season ski-and-ride movie screenings, ride-shares, ski leases, snow events, parties, giveaways and wine / beer socials.
+Network, connect and socialize with our active and friendly members.
+Come join our pre-snow season ski-and-ride movie screenings, ride-shares, ski leases, snow events, parties, giveaways and wine tastings, pizza & beer socials.
 Our members often extend group activities into the summer seasons.
 In the off-season members often engage in various activities from travel to tropical destinations or travel to bucket list destinations, nature hikes, sky-diving, mountain biking, wineries tours, wake boarding among other outdoors activities.

 Ski and snowboard friendships often last a lifetime as they are built on a core shared interest.